mikz/miser/README.md

 ## Usage

 You need a Driver that will fetch information from your bank.
-So far there is one for Spanish Banc Sabadell and for EVO Banco is in making.
+So far there are drivers for Spanish Banc Sabadell and EVO Banco.

 ## Contributing